Registration and Login for OSG Connect

 Generate and Add an SSH key

-Please visit this page: Step by step instructions to generate and adding an SSH key
+To see how to generate and add an SSH key, please visit this page: Step by step instructions to generate and adding an SSH key

 Overview of access procedure and accounting

 For those interested in details, this section describes some of the background information behind projects.